-The underwriters initially propose to offer the common stock directly to the public at the public offering price set forth on the cover page of this prospectus and to certain dealers at such offering price less a concession not to exceed \$0.23 per share.
+The underwriters initially propose to offer the common stock directly to the public at the public offering price set forth on the cover page of this prospectus and to certain dealers at such offering price less a concession not to exceed \$ per share.
+The underwriters may allow, and such dealers may re-allow, a discount not to exceed \$ per share to certain other dealers.
 After the public offering of the shares of common stock, the offering price and other selling terms may be changed by the underwriters.